-A brief description of the main contracts included in the Italian construction order backlog in progress at the reporting date is provided below.
+A brief description of the main contracts included in the Italian order backlog in progress at the reporting date is provided below.
 It includes the new orders presented earlier.

 BRENNER BASE TUNNEL (LOT "MULES 2-3") - The contract covers all the underground work of the Italian section of the Brenner Base Tunnel from Mezzaselva to the state border.
 This tunnel is part of the project to upgrade the Munich-Verona railway line which will become the longest underground railway line in the world once completed.
-Lot "Mules 2.3" includes the excavation of roughly 75 km of tunnels (an exploratory tunnel, two main line tunnels, side tunnels and other access tunnels) using traditional tunnelling methods and three TBMs54.
+Lot "Mules 2.3" includes the excavation of roughly 75 km of tunnels (an exploratory tunnel, two main line tunnels, side tunnels and other access tunnels) using traditional tunnelling methods and three TBMs.
 In addition to the access tunnels, the main line tunnels are also being excavated using the traditional method for the southbound tunnel and mechanised tunnelling with the TBMs in the northbound tunnel.
 The exploratory tunnel is also being excavated.

-HIGH SPEED/HIGH CAPACITY VERONA-PADUA RAILWAY LINE (FIRST FUNCTIONAL LOT VERONA-VICENZA JUNCTION) - The contract includes the design (definitive and executive) and construction of the Verona-Vicenza section of the high speed Verona-Padua railway line, of which Astaldi has a 37.49% share through the IRICAV DUE consortium (general contractor for the works).
-This section was included in the order
+HIGH SPEED/HIGH CAPACITY VERONA-PADUA RAILWAY LINE (FIRST FUNCTIONAL LOT VERONA- VICENZA JUNCTION) - The contract includes the design (definitive and executive) and construction of the Verona-Vicenza section of the high speed Verona-Padua railway line, of which Astaldi has a 37.49% share through the IRICAV DUE consortium (general contractor for the works).
+This section was included in the order backlog after approval of the 2014 Stability Act (Law no. 147 of 27 December 2013) which included the Verona-Padua section of the high speed/high capacity Milan-Venice railway line among those to be developed in construction lots with article 1.76.
+The entire section is split into three functional lots: the first from Verona to the Vicenza junction, the second which crosses Vicenza and the third from Vicenza to Padua.
+During its meeting of 22 December 2017, the CIPE approved the definitive design (prepared by IRICAV DUE) for the first functional lot and its resolution was published in the Italian Official Journal no. 165 of 18 July 2018.
+This meant that the activities for the signing of the rider by the consortium and RFI could go ahead.
+The project

-51 See the "Concessions" section for more information.
+&lt;sup>30 See the "Concessions" section for more information.